rust-lang/book/src/ch15-06-reference-cycles.md

 trade-offs from those Rust makes by default with regular references.
 The `Box<T>` type has a known size and points to data allocated on the heap.
-The `Rc<T>` type keeps track of the number of references to data on the heap so that data can have multiple owners.
+The `Rc<T>` type keeps track of the number of references to data on the heap so that the data can have multiple owners.
 The `RefCell<T>` type with its interior mutability gives us a type that we can use when we need an immutable type but need to change an inner value of that type; it also enforces the borrowing rules at runtime instead of at compile time.